AdamBanham/data-aware-conformance/unpublished/readme.md

-# A previous evaluation for published propositions for data-aware conformance
+# A previous evaluation of propositions for data-aware conformance

 An unpublished evaluation for data-aware process conformance concerned with the decision layer of a process model.
 It included both propositions and two proposed measures.